sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/30_Optional_Features/30_Python_Data_wrapping.md

 As an example, we will consider the native Sofa type [`DataFileName`](https://www.sofa-framework.org/api/SOFA/classsofa_1_1core_1_1objectmodel_1_1_data_file_name.html), whose bindings are implemented in the SofaPython plugin.
 In any case, it is very informative to look into the "native" binding implementations present in the SofaPython plugin.

+An overview of the complete code for this example can be found at the end of this page.